SkylineCommunications/Skyline.DataMiner.Empower.SatellitesDemo/Satellites/README.md

 Empower Demo - Provides an API to access satellite data on a DMS.

+### About the data

+This library is only to be used as a demo in Empower, and does **not** provide actual current satellite information.
+Satellite information is read from a TLE text file assumed to be present on the local file system on the path **C:\Skyline DataMiner\Documents\Empower\satellites.tle.txt**.
+The satellite data is assumed to be retrieved from the [CelesTrak Satellite TLE API](https://celestrak.org/NORAD/elements/gp.php?GROUP=active&FORMAT=tle) on October 16th, 2023 at 13h28 UTC.

+To avoid satellite decay errors when retrieving the position of a satellite, only the time of day from the provided `DateTime` is used and added as an offset.
+Therefore, the position will not match the real satellite position at that time.

 ### About DataMiner

 DataMiner is a transformational platform that provides vendor-independent control and monitoring of devices and services.
 Out of the box and by design, it addresses key challenges such as security, complexity, multi-cloud, and much more.
 It has a pronounced open architecture and powerful capabilities enabling users to evolve easily and continuously.